 MakerDAO is a decentralized lending platform that lets users loan and borrow cryptocurrency in the native asset DAI, as well as earn by adding liquidity.

-A decentralized money market protocol that allows users to lend and borrow cryptocurrencies.
+Aave is a decentralized money market protocol that allows users to lend and borrow cryptocurrencies.
 Users can get flash loans, earn by adding liquidity and more.

 Compound is a lending protocol that allows investors to generate interest on their assets.
 Investors can borrow assets or earn by adding liquidity.